All Japan Pro Wrestling: Start of the Pro Wrestling Love era

+Company turmoil and sale of All Japan

-On September 30, 2002, during an All Japan 30th Anniversary party at the famed Tokyo City Hotel, Mrs. Baba officially announced Mutoh's appointment as the new president of All Japan, transferring all of the Baba family stock to him.
+On September 30, 2002, during an All Japan 30th Anniversary party at the famed Tokyo City Hotel, Mrs. Baba officially announced Muto's appointment as the new president of All Japan, transferring all of the Baba family stock to him.
 Mrs. Baba's last on-screen appearance was on the October 27, 2002 pay-per-view, before leaving All Japan altogether by January 2003.
-Mutoh upheld some traditional aspects of the Baba-run All Japan, as the Champion Carnival and World's Strongest Tag Determination League remained annual events.
+Muto upheld some traditional aspects of the Baba-run All Japan, as the Champion Carnival and World's Strongest Tag Determination League remained annual events.

-During this time, AJPW was struggling financially and Muto had to borrow money from Mrs. Baba as of November 28, 2002.
+During this time, All Japan was struggling financially and Muto had to borrow money from Mrs. Baba as of November 28, 2002.
 This led to rumors that Muto was going to sell the company to Fuji TV by the time of the next WRESTLE-1 pay-per-view, which ultimately did not happen.
-Instead, the rights to AJPW would go to Gaora TV with AJPW still operating in its usual corporate manner led by Keiji Muto, rarely broadcasting pay-per-views to SKY PerfecTV! and SAMURAI TV.
-Gaora TV would oversee AJPW's production and would buy the majority of the tape library post-2003, where they upload several segments to their official Youtube channel.
+Instead, shares of All Japan were sold to Gaora TV with the promotion still operating in its usual corporate manner led by Keiji Muto, rarely broadcasting pay-per-views to SKY PerfecTV! and SAMURAI TV.
+While Muto owned 75% of All Japan's shares beginning in 2003 after Mrs. Baba permanently left, the remaining shares went to Gaora TV, who would oversee All Japan's production and would buy the majority of the tape library post-2003.
+They upload several segments of their tape library to their official YouTube channel.

 In January 2003, a third exodus began, primarily of gaijin wrestlers.
-The most notable included "Dr. Death" Steve Williams, KroniK, Bill Goldberg and Mike Rotunda.
+The most notable included "Dr. Death" Steve Williams, KroniK (Brian Adams and Bryan Clark), Bill Goldberg and Mike Rotunda.
 They had wrestled their last matches on pay-per-views that month, not renewing their contracts after the new ownership fully realized.
 Williams would only make one more appearance in the Pro Wrestling Love era on a July 22, 2004 pay-per-view, who at the time was going through throat cancer recovery and made a surprise appearance.
-Throughout 2003 and 2004, recent debuts like John "Earthquake" Tenta, Bull Buchanan, Jamal (Umaga), D'Lo Brown and Gigantes (Jerry Tuite) would become the main gaijins.
+In April 2003 Johnny Smith also left AJPW, followed by George Hines in July 2003, leaving a void in the gaijin roster.
+In both of their cases they would defect to IWA Japan, where Williams and Rotunda would also go find work.
+However, despite his material being shown on IWA TV, Smith's planned in-ring debut in March 2004 for IWA Japan never happened due to him choosing to permanently retire because of his aforementioned injury.